tpapp/julia-repl/README.md

 ### Julia executables

-Set `julia-repl-executable-records` to a list of executables.
+Set `julia-repl-executable-records` to a list of keys and executables.
 For example,
 ```elisp
 (setq julia-repl-executable-records
       '((default "julia")